blackhatethicalhacking/updatemykalitwitch/README.md

-# updatemykalitwitch
+# Update my Kal Linux!

 A cool Script that updates your Kali Linux!

+by blackhatethicalhacking.com